Mahendra Singh Mahra: Early life and education

-His father Bishan Singh Mahra was the first Chairperson of the township of Pithoragarh.
+His father Bishan Singh Mahra was the first chairperson of the township of Pithoragarh.
 His uncle Uday Singh Mahra served the people of the town by laying the founding stone of the town's only library, Nagar Palika, sports ground, etc. Following his father's and uncle's footsteps, young Mahra got into politics.

 Personal life

 In the year 1984 Mahra married Vaijayanti who hails from the princely state of Bhavnagar.
-Vaijayanti's great grandfather (paternal) was first cousin of Maharaja Krishna Kumar Singhji of Bhavnagar, Gujarat and her maternal great grandfather was the younger brother of Maharaja Amar Singh ji, Rajadhiraj Banera, Rajasthan.
+Vaijayanti's great-grandfather (paternal) was first cousin of Maharaja Krishna Kumar Singhji of Bhavnagar, Gujarat and her maternal great-grandfather was the younger brother of Maharaja Amar Singh ji, Rajadhiraj Banera, Rajasthan.

 They have three children, two daughters and a son.

 A great football player, boxer and a heavy weight-lifter Mahra takes keen interest in channeling the energy of youngsters of his town by promoting sports.

 Political career

 Mahra once said that he chose Congress because he can relate to the views of the party.
+He is a lifelong Congressman.
 In the year 1967 Mahra organized the district youth to welcome the then Prime Minister Mrs. Indira Gandhi and it was in her presence that he was sworn in as a member of Congress.